 From our first installment from April 12, I took false credit for Malik Kearse.
-Honestly, I had no idea who he was and if I were taking a junior college cornerback it would have been Maurice Chandler as he plays on the defense that my son coaches at NEO A&M J.C.
+Honestly, I had no idea who he was and if I were taking a junior college cornerback it would have been Maurice Chandler as he plays on the defense that my son coaches at Northeastern Oklahoma A&M J.C.
+Of course, Chandler is now an Oklahoma commitment so that guess did me no good.

-Of course, Chandler has offers from Alabama, Florida State, Nebraska, Notre Dame, Oklahoma and a bunch of others.
-Now, I will take credit for Justice Hill, the first commitment, and Madre Harper, the corner out of Arlington Lamar in Texas.
-I get credit for quarterback Nick Starkel as I had him front and center in the previous installment.
+Now, I will take credit for Justice Hill, the Cowboys' first commitment as I had him as the top running back prospect in-state, and Madre Harper, the corner out of Arlington Lamar in Texas.
+I get credit for quarterback Nick Starkel as I had him front and center in the first installment.

 Already Committed But Give Me Credit for These Guys (3)